 During the three semesters of your pre-specialty year, you will complete a minimum of 700 hours in a variety of clinical settings:

 - Children’s Hospital

 - Mental Health Centers

 Registered Nurse (RN) Licensure

 Pre-specialty students are eligible to apply to the National Council for Licensure Examination to become a Registered Nurse (NCLEX-RN) upon meeting the requirements specified by the Tennessee State Board of Nursing.
-Students in good academic standing following the Pre-Specialty program take the exam the first semester of the Specialty program and are required to be RNs prior to completing the MSN degree requirements.
+Students in good academic standing following the Pre-Specialty program take the exam in the first semester of the Specialty program and are required to be RNs prior beginning specially level clinical courses.